-- 1. For any two non-zero rows, the leading entry of the lower row is further to the right than the leading entry in the higher row. - 2.
+- 1. All elements below a leading entry (and in the same column) are zero. - 2.
+For any two non-zero rows, the leading entry of the lower row is further to the right than the leading entry in the higher row. - 3.
 Any row that consists entirely of zeros is lower than every non-zero row.

 Note.
 Some authors add the condition that to be in row echelon form all leading entries should be equal to 1.
 We are not including this requirement for what we call row echelon form.
-The extra condition is not needed for any of our applications.
+The extra step is not needed for any of our applications.